 Make the Dough

-- Heat oven to 300 degrees.
-Line a large baking sheet with parchment paper.
+- Heat oven to 300 F. Line a large baking sheet with parchment paper.

 - In a large mixing bowl, cream 8 ounces room-temperature butter and 1 cup sugar.
 Beat in 3 large eggs, one at a time.
 Stir in 2 teaspoons vanilla extract.

-- In a separate bowl, combine 3 cups all-purpose flour, 1 tablespoon baking powder and 1/2 taspoon salt, and add to creamed mixture.
+- In a separate bowl, combine 3 cups all-purpose flour, 1 tablespoon baking powder and 1/2 teaspoon salt, and add to creamed mixture.
 Stir in 1 cup slivered almonds.

 - Place dough in plastic wrap and refrigerate for 1 hour to make it easier to handle.
 Divide dough in half.
 Wet hands very lightly.
 On a parchment-lined baking sheet, form each dough half into a 3-inch-by-11-inch log.
 Bake 35 minutes or until golden brown and firm to the touch.
 Remove from oven.
 Increase temperature to 325 degrees.